Mixed reality capture

 Taking mixed reality captures

-There are four ways to initiate a mixed reality capture:
+There are multiple ways to initiate a mixed reality capture:

 - Cortana can be used at all times regardless of the app currently running.
 Just say, "Hey Cortana, take a picture" or "Hey Cortana, start recording."
 To stop a video, say "Hey Cortana, stop recording."

-- On the Start Menu, select either Photo or Video.
-Use air-tap to begin the capture.
-When finished, bloom to exit the MRC mode.
+- On the Start menu, select either Camera or Video.
+Use air-tap to open the built-in MRC camera UI.

 - Press both the volume up and volume down buttons simultaneously to take a picture, regardless of the app currently running.

-The system only supports a single MRC operation at a time (taking a picture is mutually exclusive from recording a video).
+The built-in MRC camera UI only supports a single MRC operation at a time (taking a picture is mutually exclusive from recording a video).

 Mixed reality captures from Cortana voice commands and Start Menu tools create files in the following formats: